 I have a more detailed article discussing the relationship here: What’s the Difference Between an Email Domain, an Email Account, and an Email Address?

-Addresses, accounts and sending email
+Addresses, accounts, and sending email

-- “Email address:” This is used as the email address that will be displayed on the “From:” line in emails you send.
-Normally, you would want this to be your email address, but in reality, it can be whatever you like.
+- Email address — This is the email address that will be displayed on the “From:” line in emails you send.
+Normally, you would want this to be your email address, but in reality, you can type in whatever you like.

-- “User Name:” Along with the password, this identifies you to the mail service, grants you access to your mail box for incoming mail, and authorizes you to send email.2
+- User name — This, with the Password below it, is what identifies you to the mail service, grants you access to your mailbox for incoming mail, and authorizes you to send email.2

 And that — or its equivalent — is exactly what spammers do.